adamdowse/Boids/ReadMe.md

-# Readme
+# README

-this is usefull
+This project is to use pyglet to create a boids simulation

-## more facts
+## VERSIONS

-add the modules used and python versions ect here
+python 3.10.0
+pyglet 1.5.21